gregglind/micropilot/README.md

 Timestamps on events?

-* you need to timestamp your own events!
+* `record` - you need to timestamp your own events!
+* `watch` - will come in with the timestamp *at recording*.
+This might be different than when the event actually originated.

 Run indefinitely / forever